FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/customizing_hp_ux.md

 {
-    "title": "HP-UX:\u00a0Customize the kernel",
+    "title": "HP-UX: Customize the kernel",
-    "linkTitle": "HP-UX:\u00a0Customize the kernel",
+    "linkTitle": "HP-UX: Customize the kernel",
     "weight": "210"
 }This topic provides information on customizing the HP-UX kernel, and how to: